Is Gambling Legal in Florida? A Comprehensive Guide for 2026

 Online casino gambling remains illegal in Florida.
 However, online sports betting is permitted exclusively through the Seminole Tribe’s Hard Rock Bet platform under the 2021 gaming compact.

-The history of gambling laws in Florida
+The History of Gambling Laws in Florida

 Gambling took many detours in the state of Florida.
 The regulations started trickling in during the 1930s.
 Since then, the state has seen a series of legislative and regulatory changes.
 Here’s a historical timeline of gambling laws in Florida: